kavish-s/Python-Keylogger/README.md

    ```
    - `--onefile`: Creates a single `.exe` file.
    - `--noconsole`: Runs the script silently in the background.
+   - `--exclude-module server-side`: Ensures that the server-side module (or folder) is not packaged into the executable.
 3. The `.exe` file will be in the `dist/` folder.
 4. Run `keylogger.exe`—it will execute in the background.